Dual Degree Program in Law and East Asian Languages and Culture

 Admission to the Dual Program

-To be admitted to the dual J.D./M.A.
-EALC Program, an applicant must hold an earned baccalaureate degree from an accredited college or university, complete the admission processes, meet the admission requirements for both the School of Law and the Department of East Asian Languages and Cultures, and be admitted to both programs no later than the end of the first year of study in Law or the completion of more than 16 credit hours in EALC.
-Full-time study is required for the dual J.D./M.A.
+In addition to the KU admission requirements for graduate study, to be admitted to the joint J.D./M.A.
+EALC Program, an applicant must hold an earned baccalaureate degree from an accredited college or university and meet the admission requirements for both the School of Law and the Department of East Asian Languages and Cultures.
+Students apply for each program separately and must be admitted to both programs no later than the end of the first year of study in Law or the completion of more than 16 credit hours in EALC.
+Full-time, in-resident study is required for the joint J.D./M.A.
 EALC program.
-The Law School Admission Test (LSAT) is the only standardized test required for an applicant to the dual degree program.

 Degree Requirements